tezalthapa10/tezalthapa10/README.md

 - 👋 Hi, I’m @tezalthapa10
-- 👀 I’m interested in networking
+- 👀 I’m interested in networking and abit of coding
-- 🌱 I’m currently learning in ISlington college
+- 🌱 I’m currently studying in ISlington college
 - 💞️ I’m looking to collaborate on company